Pondering the Perspectives of The People. . .

 Health Care for All US People

 I write to you with concern for our future and our current situation.
 I'm a military veteran and I talk to other military veterans.
 Here's my thoughts on the Choice program that the administration is so fond of praising.
-It isn't working.
+It may work for some, but not for others.
+The reason may be the area of the state where the veteran lives doesn't have many experts in the field needed who will participate in the program..
 I just posted the following paragraph on Sen. Patty Murray's Facebook page and I thought I'd share these thoughts with you:

 "Outrageous to think (that) one who's never suffered a day of want would (be able to) make such pronouncements on those who have never known a day of not worrying.
 It's time for REAL change in this country.
 This is not it.
 Health care doesn't have a thing to do with insurance.
 Veterans are being screwed, too.
-The new Choice (program) is clearly a rip off.
-The veteran can't locate any doctors who will take the new Choice program because doctors want more money than the program pays.
-It's based on the same fee structure as Medicare.
+The new Choice (program) is not working for everyone.
+Some veterans can't locate doctors who will take the new Choice program because some doctors want more money than the program pays.
+This would be no surprise if it's based on the same fee structure as Medicare.
 It's why the system is failing.
 People who don't need are making decisions for those who are in need.
 Scandalous."

 Recently, at the Veterans Hospital, I listened to a wife of a veteran at the Portland VA and she said that they couldn't get any doctors to see her husband because the doctors didn't want to accept the fees offered.
 She said the only people who are benefiting from the program is the middle man, the Choice providers, who are not providing anything, except fancy cards and instruction letters.
-This program is siphoning off much needed funding from our wonderful VA medical system (despite what many claim) that just needs a better, more stable funding source with a bigger budget ~ stop the Choice Plan which doesn't work and give us back that!!!
+This program is siphoning off much needed funding from our wonderful VA medical system (despite what many claim) that just needs a better, more stable funding source with a bigger budget.
+Some of the VA systems have been shown to be corrupt, but others not.
+Let's try not to throw the baby out with the bath water.
 Some streamlining could be helpful.
-Right now, the austerity funding and the siphons, well, that's all just not working for veterans.
+Right now, stop with the austerity funding as that's just not working for veterans.

 Here's one plan for improving our Health Care System: